 Head of federalism project reported as saying Kurds will seek US support for plan in return for taking Raqqa from IS

-Kurdish leaders are to press for US support to extend their territory across Syria to the Mediterranean sea to create a trade route and bolster Kurdish enclaves in the north in an expansion plan that will infuriate their opponents in neighbouring Turkey.
+Kurdish leaders are to press for US support to extend their territory across Syria to the Mediterranean sea to bolster Kurdish enclaves in the north in a plan that will infuriate their opponents in neighbouring Turkey.

 A senior Kurd official told the Observer newspaper that Syrian Kurds wanted more territory in the north in return for helping the US retake Raqqa from the Islamic State (IS) group and laid claim to a "legal right" to a trade corridor to the Mediterranean.

 Senior officials from the self-declared autonomous "democratic federation of north Syria," said its Syria Democratic Forces (SDF), which contain Kurd, Arab and Assyrian Christian militia, were preparing to occupy Raqqa after its liberation and then move further southeast towards Deir Ezzor.

 Arriving at the Mediterranean is in our project for northern Syria, it's a legal right